Lola-jo/space_mining/README.md

-# SpaceMining: Multi-Agent Reinforcement Learning Environment
+# SpaceMining: Single-Agent Reinforcement Learning Environment

-SpaceMining is a challenging multi-agent RL environment simulating collaborative asteroid mining in space.
-Agents (mining robots) must collect resources from asteroids and deliver them to the mothership, while managing energy, avoiding obstacles, and collaborating with each other.
+SpaceMining is a challenging single-agent RL environment simulating asteroid mining in space.
+The agent (a mining robot) must collect resources from asteroids and deliver them to the mothership, while managing energy and avoiding obstacles.

 ## Features
 - **Physics Simulation**: Thrust, inertia, collisions, and simplified gravity
-- **Resource & Energy Management**: Agents must balance mining, delivery, and energy recharge
+- **Resource & Energy Management**: The agent must balance mining, delivery, and energy recharge
-- **Partial Observability**: Each agent perceives only a limited radius
+- **Partial Observability**: The agent perceives only a limited radius
 - **Dynamic Environment**: Randomized asteroids, obstacles, and resource distribution
-- **Multi-Agent Collaboration**: Agents can communicate and coordinate
+- **Customizable Reward Structure**: Flexible reward and fitness evaluation

 ## Installation